 - What are some key motivators that keep the candidate engaged?

 The bottom line is, candidate referrals are great.
 But they aren’t infallible.
 Do your due diligence on every candidate to make sure they are set up to succeed at your company.

-This article first appeared in vervoe.com.
-At Vervoe, our mission is to fundamentally transform the hiring process from mediocracy to meritocracy.
+This article first appeared in Vervoe.
+At Vervoe, their mission is to fundamentally transform the hiring process from mediocracy to meritocracy.